lyubomir3054361/spring-sap-showcase/README.md

   cf login <api-endpoint-url> <username> <password>
 ```

-Deploy the application to the cloud.
-Note: make sure your
+Deploy the application to the cloud
-java-version correct
 ```bash
   cf push
 ```